thehyve/transmart-core/README.md

 	. ./vars

 The several options are fairly self-explanatory.
 The configured PostgreSQL user must be a database superuser.
-If you do not intend to use the ETL targets, you may leave `KETTLE_JOBS` and `KITCHEN` undefined and you can connect to PostgreSQL with UNIX sockets by specifying the parent directory of the socket in `PGHOST`.
+You can connect to PostgreSQL with UNIX sockets by specifying the parent directory of the socket in `PGHOST`.
+In that case, `localhost` will be used in the situation where UNIX sockets are not supported, such as for JDBC connections.

 The variable `$TABLESPACES` is the parent directory for where the tablespaces will be created in the PostgreSQL server's filesystem.